 Snorkeling At Fig Tree Bay

 Who wouldn’t want to hang out in a place called Fig Tree Bay?
 Another absolutely stunning swimming spot with all the things you’re looking for — calm waves that are an unbelievably blue/green color, a pebble beach that leads to clear water, a little islet ideal for snorkeling, and more.
-Come early, rent a sunbed and umbrella for 2.5 euros each, and lots to do: go parasailing, take wake surfing lessons, or take a peddle boat out for the afternoon.
+Come early, rent a sunbed and umbrella for 2.5 euros each, and lots to do: take wake surfing lessons, or take a peddle boat out for the afternoon.

 Pro tip — you’ll have dozens and dozens of beaches to choose from in Cyprus, some with stretches of soft white sand, while others are covered in round pebbles.
 Generally, beaches in the east have sand while beaches in the west are typically covered in those smooth pebbles.
 There are pros and cons to both (I love sunbathing on sand, but pebble beaches give you the clearest water), so I’d recommend checking out a variety during your island getaway.